 - Working knowledge of social media including Facebook and Twitter

 Term: One year.
 A nominee will be recommended to the AAFP Board of Directors with final approval by the Annals editorial team.
-The appointment is for one year with an option to serve a second term with the approval of the editorial team.
+The term is September 1, 2015-August 31, 2016 with an option to serve a second term with the approval of the editorial team.